msjimc/RunningWindowsProgramsOnLinux/openSUSE.md

 > wine ~/Downloads/circularMT.exe

 When first run, ```Wine``` may undergo a configuration step if winecfg has not been run, before displaying the circularMT interface (Figure 3).
-It may also fail to run circularMT stating that wine-mono isn't installed this can be installed following the instructions [here (wine-mono-is-missing)](READMe.md#wine-mono-is-missing).
+It may also fail to run circularMT stating that wine-mono isn't installed.
+This can be installed following the instructions [here](READMe.md#wine-mono-is-missing).

 Once running, data can be imported as described in the [Guide](https://github.com/msjimc/circularMT/tree/master/Guide/README.md).
-While circularMT is running on openSUSE, the file system will appear like a Windows based system rather than a Linux file system (Figure 3).
-While the user's Download folder is in /home/username/Downloads on openSUSE it appears to be in c:/users/\<username>/Downloads/ to circularMT.
+While circularMT is running on openSUSE, the file system will appear like a Windows-based system rather than a Linux file system (Figure 3).
+For example, while the user's Download folder is in /home/username/Downloads on openSUSE, it appears to be in c:/users/\<username>/Downloads/ to circularMT.

 <hr />